-A new program to launch this summer extends the popular outdoor experience enjoyed by E&H students to high school juniors and seniors, giving a greater number of young people the opportunity to bond with nature while working with others.
+A summer adventure program at Emory & Henry College extends the popular outdoor experience enjoyed by E&H students to high school juniors and seniors, giving a greater number of young people the opportunity to bond with nature while working with others.

 The adventure school provides opportunities for growth, as students learn about their relationship to nature and as they learn how to work with and rely on colleagues during group adventures.
 “Emory & Henry is fortunate to be located in a region that provides tremendous opportunities for outdoor adventure and individual advancement.
 Repeatedly we have seen young people blossom as confident citizens and leaders through their communion with the outdoors,” Harrison said.

 Emory & Henry’s outdoor program has been praised for its diversity of experiences and for the leadership and communication skills it fosters.
 Last year, Blue Ridge Outdoors magazine ranked the College among the top eight adventure colleges and universities in the East and Southeast.